panxiaoguang/SurroNBT/README.md

 You should prepare your input fasta files and put them in the directory: `WorkFlow/rawData/` and modify the `WorkFlow/config/samples.tsv` according to the example file as well as the `WorkFlow/config/config.yaml` file.

+You can also have a peek at the example report created by this workflow based on example data in this link: [preview](https://panxiaoguang.github.io/SurroNPROT/)

 We also provide an example input file in `rawData/` dir and the corresponding configuration file in `config/` dir.
 If your would like to try the example input, please delete all directories except `rawData/`, `config/ /references /scripts/`.
 Of course, the two files `SurroNPROT.smk` and `util.py` should be kept as well.

 ## Dependencies (Singularity container)